The Gm chord on the guitar

 Gm chord extensions

-These are all possible Gm-shaped chord extensions.
+That said, here are all the possible Gm-shaped chord extensions:

 • Gm chord (root, 5th, m3rd, 5th)